TSB Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Q and A’s regarding the TSB Solicitor Panel from members of the public
+Frequently asked questions relating to the TSB Conveyancing Panel from members of the public

-I have a mortgage with TSB.
-My father retired last week and wants to pay off my mortgage.
-After TSB is paid, I want to transfer the property to my mother's name; How long will it roughly take?
+My existing mortgage is with TSB.
+My father retired last week and wants to pay off the mortgage left on the property.
+After TSB is paid, I want to transfer the property to my mother's name; How long does the process take?
 Do we need two separate solicitors on the TSB conveyancing panel?
 I do not intend to live at the property once the TSB mortgage is discharged.

-You will need a solicitor but they need not be on the TSB conveyancing panel.
+Although you do need to retain the services of a lawyer they dont need to be on the TSB panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
-As the property is your main residence you need not pay CGT but you should speak with your accountants in any event.
+There's no capital gains tax for you as it is your main residence.

 Copyright © Lexsure Limited, 2025